KCSAURAV/Makefile/README.md

 # Makefile .....
 General use of makefile.
 These are demos to help with make commands.
 Makefiles are traditionally named either "makefile" or "Makefile".
 We can re-use makefile/ modify it to our needs.
 However, makefiles are very particular about whitespace.
+It prefers TABS as separators.
+It gives self - explanatory error:
+*** missing separator (did you mean TAB instead of 8 spaces?).
+Stop.

 RUNNING MAKE